Rushil-Nandan-Dubey/PERN_application/README.md

 2. I have used PostgreSQL as a database to store all the materials under material table.

 ## Client
-1. Implemented frontend using React, Bootstrap, Javascript ES6 and hooks.
+1. Implemented frontend using React, Bootstrap, Javascript ES6 and React hooks.

 ## Command to run the Application